darrenjw/fp-ssc-course/Intro/Resources.md

 * [Scala exercises](https://www.scala-exercises.org/) - learn Scala in the browswer
 * [sbt](https://www.scala-sbt.org/) - the Scala build tool
     * [An introduction to sbt](https://blog.rockthejvm.com/sbt-tutorial/) - a nice, recent tutorial
-* [Functional Programming in Scala](https://www.manning.com/books/functional-programming-in-scala) - unfortunately this book is not free, but remains one of the best introductions to functional programming (in any language)
+* [Functional Programming in Scala, second edition](https://www.manning.com/books/functional-programming-in-scala-second-edition) - unfortunately this book is not free, but remains one of the best introductions to functional programming (in any language)
     * [Chapter notes](https://github.com/fpinscala/fpinscala)
 * [Typelevel](https://typelevel.org/) - libraries for functional programming in Scala
     * [Spire](https://typelevel.org/spire/) - numerics library